labex-labs/open-source-labs/git/30-seconds-of-git/challenge-save-stash/solutions/step1-solution.md

 git stash save -u
 # Creates a new stash, including untracked files

-git stash save "Bugfix WIP"
+git stash save "My changes"
-# Creates a new stash with the message "Bugfix WIP"
+# Creates a new stash with the message "My changes"
+git stash apply
 ```